FrontEndFoxes/curriculum/workshop/mini1.md

 </v-flex>
 ```

-Now if you try to add dog to Favorites you will see the dogs in the grid again!
+Now if you try to add a dog to Favorites you will see the dogs in the grid again!
 But we have one issue: deleting a dog will cause a bunch of errors in console.
 The reason is we don't have a `removeFromFavorites` method inside the `Dog.vue` and it knows nothing about `index` as well.

 Instead of using the method, we will replace it with an _event emitter_ to the `delete` button inside the Dog component.